 Trust is a fragile and complex thing.
 It’s a dynamic process made up of our thoughts, beliefs, values, feelings and most important – our actions.

-A study from the Fisher College of Business at Ohio State University has uncovered one important aspect of the highly idiosyncratic intricacies that contribute to the formation of trust.
+A study from the Fisher College of Business at Ohio State University showed that one important experience – first impressions – play a major role in the formation of trust.
 The research findings were based on participants playing a computer game (unbeknownst to them – with a computer, not a person) where they were “betrayed” early in the process.

 If Trust is Not Established Early On – It May Be Lost